yutaro741/unit4/README.md

 **Success Criteria**

-1. The user can register, login and logout of the system.
-2. The user can switch between different pages.
-3. The system can add and edit posts, including information on title, content, and account.
-4. The system is able to show all text with Tex font style.
-5. The user can view all posts that are made by all users.
-6. The user can do the private chat between other accounts.

-Reason of success criteria
-1. To be able to use personal account to manage math posts for each user.
+1. [issue tackled: To be able to use personal account to manage math posts for each user.]
+The user can register, login and logout of the system.
-2. For getting the requirements, login, register, post at the same time.
+2. [issue tackled: For getting the requirements, login, register, post at the same time.
 Doing all of the requirements at the same page is unnecessary and difficult to use.
-Therefore, we needs to make multiple pages, and system to move those pages.
+Therefore, we needs to make multiple pages, and system to move those pages.]The user can switch between different pages.
-3. The main part of his want.
-4. The main part of his want.
-5. The main part of his want.
+3. [issue tackled: To solve the core parts of his wants, manage his post]The system can add and edit posts, including information on title, content, and account.
+4. [issue tackled: his wants.
+Tex style]The system is able to show all text with Tex font style.
+5. [issue tackled: the wants of his creation with No3]The user can view all posts that are made by all users.
-6. For interacting and communicating with each people, chat system is the most appropriate.
+6. [issue tackled: For interacting and communicating with each people, chat system is the most appropriate.]The user can do the private chat between other accounts.

 The confirmation from cliant
 ![](https://github.com/yutaro741/unit4/blob/main/pictures/Screen%20Shot%202023-05-07%20at%2020.25.54.png)